DCP Assessment Center

 In the midst of a critical decision, the early church in Acts 15:28 made this statement, "It seemed good to the Holy Spirit and to us..."
 We hold the call of God in high value.
 God speaks, and God calls.
 Often it takes time and wise counsel to discern the specifics of how to live out that call.
 That is what the assessment center aims to help a potential planter do - to have confidence in their next steps.

 Though this is an evaluative event and not a training event, it will provide opportunity for valuable learning experiences with other like-minded leaders.
 It will help a leader to know practical next steps to grow, and the participant will leave with a greater perspective and understanding of God's calling on their life.
-Also, the Pacific Planting Network will use the results of the assessment to determine whether to extend an offer of support to a potential planter.
+Also, Discover Church Planting will use the results of the assessment to determine whether to extend an offer of support to a potential planter.
 We want to be able to answer this question: Does this person have the capacity to start a church that will be self-sustaining in 2-3 years, and reproducing within 5 years?

 When should I go to an Assessment Center?
 The ideal time is at least 1 year prior to the projected launch of a new church.
 However, it can be done at any time.